WrathOfChris/ops/cloudcaster/README.md

 * **apps[].azlimit** - single AZ to limit placement of instances
 * **apps[].intaddrs** - array of static internal IPs to be assigned to instances once running.
 May take a second pass due to startup delays.
+* **apps[].userdata** - String which contains the userdata to be passed into the launch configuration.
+Intended for appliances that require personalization codes or license keys.

 ## NETWORK
 Cloudcaster creates a VPC network as follows: